 On sea days on a cruise, you may be tempted to lay out by the pool all day and relax.
 However, if you are worried about gaining weight, why not go for a walk (or jog)?
 Did you know that every cruise ship has a running/walking track?
 You can walk around the track or walk around all of the decks to keep exploring the ship, stay active, and burn off some of those calories you just consumed.

 If you feel energetic/athletic, a great way to burn some calories is to hit up the fitness centre.
 Every cruise ship has a beautiful fitness centre where you can get on the ellipticals, stair climbers, stationary bikes, and lift weights while you take in the ocean views.

-If you are looking to burn off some of those cruise calories, how about choosing excursions that will keep you active.
-Instead of taking a bus tour, where you sit and do nothing, choose an outing where you must do some hiking, walking, exploring the towns around the ports of call.
+If you are looking to burn off some of those cruise calories, how about choosing excursions that will keep you active?
+Instead of taking a bus tour, where you sit and do nothing, choose an outing where you must do some hiking, walking, and exploring the towns around the ports of call.